Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 Here, the input is 5 x 5(N x N) size and filter is 3 x 3(F x F) size so feature map's size is 3 x 3

-(N x N) * (F x F) = (N-F+1)x(N-F+1)
+(N x N) * (F x F) = (N-F+1) x (N-F+1)

-(5 x 5) * (3 x 3) = (5-3+1)x(5-3+1) = (3 x 3)
+(5 x 5) * (3 x 3) = (5-3+1) x (5-3+1) = (3 x 3)

 ## Embedding Layer
 Embedding layer is a layer which tranforms positive integers(indexes) into dense vectors of fixed size.
-Embedding layer is used in neural networks on large input textual data.
+Embedding layer is used in neural networks which involves large input textual data.
-It requires the input data to be integer encoded ie. each word in text should be represented by a unique integer.
+It requires the input data to be integer encoded ie. each word in the text should be represented by a unique integer.
 Consider an example where there are 5000 unique words in a text which needs to be classified.
-After preprocessing(one-hot encoding) this textual data, sparse matrix of large dimensions(5000 dimentional vector for each word) will be generated and this will be used to feed the neural network model.
+After preprocessing(one-hot encoding) this textual data, sparse matrix of large dimensions(5000 dimensional vector for each word) will be generated and this will be used to feed the neural network model.
 This will require huge amount of memory and time and hence this approach is inefficient.
-So, embedding layer is used where high dimentional vectors are translated to low dimensional vectors.
+So, embedding layer is used where high dimensional vectors are translated to low dimensional vectors.

 *Refer the .ipynb file to understand working of Embedding Layer.*